OutSystems/docs-support/src/troubleshooting/application-lifecycle/remove-unsafe-eval.md

 </div>

+The following are the breaking changes that may occur when you disable the **Enforce Unsafe Eval Reactive** setting in Factory Configuration.

 ## Browers console error

 * ``Refused to evaluate a string as JavaScript because 'unsafe-eval' is not an allowed source of script in the following Content Security Policy directive: "script-src 'self'".``